ajgargan/bind9/README.md

 * Configure an SSH Keypair you have access to.
 * Paste the UserData below into the instance UserData under advanced

-## Testing
-* From an Internet connected host
-  * dig @<public_ip> wiki.dnsdemo.osite.co.za
-  * dig @<public_ip> ns1.dnsdemo.osite.co.za

-## Next Steps
-### Create CFN Template with
-* EC2 Instance ns0 as master which does not accept resolves
-* EC2 Instance ns1 as slave which resolves AZ1
-* EC2 Instance ns2 as slave which resolves AZ2
-* 1 EIP for each instance
-* UserData which injects the EIP's into the BIND configs
-* CFN-Hup for managing changes to the ZoneFile on ns0
-* EC2 Instance Bastion host
-* SG for Name Servers
-  * Allow zone transfers and lookups to ns0/1/2
-  * Allow SSH From Bastion SG
-* SG for Bastion
-  * Allow SSH from CIDR provided

-### User data
-* Perform some Kernel Tuning /etc/sysctl.d/99_hardening.conf
-  * No Packet forwarding

-* Lock down sshd
-  * No Remote Root
-  * Public Key Only
-  * Alternative SSH Port

-* Lock down root shell /bin/nologin && /etc/securetty

 ## Single Host UserData script
 ```bash
 #!/bin/sh